Chitcombe Farm, Somerset

 Sam is the second generation of his family to farm at Chitcombe and was born and grew up here.
 It is very much a working family farm and Sam’s parents, Edwin and Jenny, farm with him in partnership.

 At 1100 feet above sea level on the edge of Exmoor in the Brendon Hills, spring arrives later and the grass grows slower than lower lying farms.
-The soil is a shillet based and the top soil quite thin which means careful management of the 98 acres is needed to finish the cattle and sheep.
+The top soil is shillet based and shallow which means careful management of the 98 acres is needed to finish the cattle and sheep.

 The old tractor shed and workshop have recently been converted into beautiful, affordable bunkhouses so you can now come and stay and share something of the farm and the wonderful surrounding countryside.
-The Trust has installed solar PV panels and a biomass boiler, fed with wood from the farm, which provides electricity and central heating to both the bunkhouses and the farmhouse.
+We have installed solar PV panels and a biomass boiler, fed with wood from the farm, providing electricity and central heating to both the bunkhouses and the farmhouse.

 As a three generation tenancy, Sam hopes one day to pass on the running of the farm to his children.